DoctorEenot/DiscordGFX/README.md

 DiscordGFX.py - main 2D engine

-To use you must open chat in discord because it sends "pixels" as text message
+To use it, you must open chat in discord, because it sends "pixels" as text message

 If you can't understand why nothing appears in discord, check that video (https://youtu.be/yt3ilDZr94A)

+Actually you can send messages via bot, but that's pretty easy, so you can write that by yourself.

+# Dependencies:

   pip install pywin32

   pip install pyautogui

   pip install Pillow

   pip install numpy